Dear my first and last lust,

 Have you ever jumped off a cliff without even looking down first?
 Well, that is what it felt like to fall for you, except the landing was nothing like I had ever imagined.
 “Falling always feels like flying until you hit the ground,” as Chris Stapleton said it best.
 You see, when I jumped I assumed you would be there to catch me and we would run on our merry way, but was I in for a surprise.
 Silently, and in my mind, I contemplated what it would be like if you were not at the bottom.
 I decided to just look at all the bliss illusions on the way down instead; something my mom had taught me.
 I pretended that if I wished on that star like in the Disney movies hard enough the fall would be just as landing on a summer-cloud.
 My dad had always warned me about being a day-dreamer, but I have never been great at following the rules either.

 The beginning of the fall was like something I had never been a part of before and oddly everything I had been day-dreaming about.
 The moment when your mind floods with beautiful colors and once and a lifetime situations like some kind of acid-trip.
 Well, as for the middle it was a bit bumpy; as if I had drifted straight from the Smoky to the Rocky Mountains.
 I figured it would smooth its way out so I kept enjoying the experience.
-Towards the end when it still had not smoothed itself out, I got scared so I decided to shut my eyes would help pass the time away.
-Every once in a while, I snuck an eyelid open.
+Towards the end when it still had not smoothed itself out, I got scared so I decided shutting my eyes would help time pass.
+Every once in a while I snuck an eyelid open.
 While peeking out to what I hoped to be all that I had seen before the rockiness, only this time it was different.
 This time it was dark, lonesome, and spine-chilling.
 I could not comprehend everything I saw.
-Although I only got a glimpse of the bottom, it was petrifying enough for anyone with a genuine heart.
+Although I only got a glimpse of the bottom, it was petrifying enough for anyone me.
 All that time what was waiting for me at the bottom was not you, but death.

 Ever since I was a small child my mom had always reminded me “I love you with all my best heart and soul” so initially, she was holding the key.
 Well by now you can probably guess who I was trying to give my key to.
 Those “phone a friend” moments as you see on t.v. were what came to mind, only no one picked up.
 Call after call all I could get was voicemail.
 Nervous, shaking, scared and not knowing what to do I decided I had to pay my price anyways.
 At that exact moment, a voice in my head spoke up in a voice as loud as thunder “YOU ARE NOT IN CONTROL, I AM” fireworks went off.
 In that moment, I knew; from childhood verses I had heard.
 “Jesus is that you?”
 I questioned anyhow.